JohannesBuchner/space-of-inference-spaces/README.rst

 Help is welcome!
 We need you!

 * If you run into any issues, please open a github issue!
+* Can you read the paper and provide feedback?
+Are there references missing, can the text be improved?
 * Can you provide ground truth results from fine integrations?
 * Maybe add your own sampler?
 Which problems can it run?
 * Can you add a deep learning emulator to accelerate the very slow likelihood of icecube?